zend-server-plugins/Documentation/UIAPI.md

 ),
 ```

-#### Web APIs
+#### Web APIs routes

-- Unlike new pages, Web APIs won't have their representation in the main menu. however, they do have to have a URL, a controller and an action.
-Web APIs are defined in "webapi_routes" section, where every entry looks like a standard [ZF2 routing configuration](https://framework.zend.com/manual/2.4/en/in-depth-guide/understanding-routing.html).
-In the example below, "zsWebApiClient" is the semantic name of the web API, that defines the options for the routing - the route itself (the URL of the web API) and it's implementation in the code - the controller and the action.
-Pay attention to the version number, that version has to be the same as defined per the web API controller under "invokables" array.
-The URL below will be accessible through "http://localhost:10081/ZendServer/Api/getAvailableWebApis"
+- Unlike UI pages, web APIs won't have a main menu item, however, they must have an accessible URL.
+Web APIs routing definitions differ from regular pages navigation settings.
+All the web APIs are defined under "webapi_routes" section, where every entry has the same structure as a standard [ZF2 routing configuration](https://framework.zend.com/manual/2.4/en/in-depth-guide/understanding-routing.html).
+In our example, we are adding one web API, that obviously has a controller and an action, and we mention that it's defined in ZS web APIs version 1.12.
+Please note that the version number has to be the same as the version number of our defined controller (under "invokables" array in "controllers" section).
+The definition of our new web API is located under the name "zsWebApiClient" - that is a unique name for the system. \*The type "literal" means that we mention a unique URL for the web API (unlike pattern or regular expression).
 ```
     'webapi_routes' => array(
         'zsWebApiClient' => array(